mewwts/addict/README.md

 >>> a['keys']
 2
 ```
-and hence there are no restrictions (other than what a regular dict imposes) regarding what keys you can use.
+just like a regular `dict`.
+There are no restrictions (other than what a regular dict imposes) regarding what keys you can use.

 ###Recursive Fallback to dict
-The defaultdict-like behaviour of addict, means it is prone to accidental setting of attributes.
-If you don't feel safe shipping your addict around to other modules, use the to_dict()-method, which returns a regular dict clone of the addict dictionary.
+If you don't feel safe shipping your addict around to other modules, use the `to_dict()`-method, which returns a regular dict clone of the addict dictionary.

 ```Python
 >>> regular_dict = my_addict.to_dict()